Irenezs/Notes/Untitled.md

 	- 1
 		- In Paper
 	- 2
 		- As the coil moves there is a rate of change of flux through the coil.
-The induced emf is proportional to the rate of change of flux linkage so the magnitude of the emf decreases
+The induced emf is proportional to the rate of change of flux linkage so the magnitude of the emf decreases.
+	- 3
+		- In Paper